 The Lathrop Center district will serve as Lathrop's civic and commercial core by establishing a functional and symbolic center for the community.
-The mix of uses combined with street-oriented buildings, human-scaled architecture, generous sidewalks, and large canopy trees permit an attractive outdoor pedestrian environment window-shopping, for spontaneous conversations, entertainment, and sidewalk/patio dining opportunities. Α central gathering area for public activities such as concerts and street fairs will be provided at the mini-park in the center of the District.
+The mix of uses combined with street-oriented buildings, human-scaled architecture. generous sidewalks, and large canopy trees permit an attractive outdoor pedestrian environment for window-shopping, spontaneous conversations. entertainment, sidewalk/patio dining opportunities.
+A central gathering area for public activities such as concerts and street fairs will be provided at the mini-park in the center of the District.
 The inclusion of diagonal parking along the main street will provide a comfortable buffer between the pedestrian zone and traffic.